 Islanders vs. Flyers: Betting Trends, Odds, Advanced Stats

-The Philadelphia Flyers (10-7-1) will try to continue a five-game win streak when they face the New York Islanders (6-6-5) on the road on Wednesday, November 22 at 7:30 PM ET on ESPN+, NBCS-PH, and MSGSN.
+The New York Islanders (8-6-5) host the Philadelphia Flyers (10-9-1) at UBS Arena on Saturday, November 25 at 7:30 PM ET on ESPN+, NBCS-PH+, and MSGSN.
+The Islanders have won three straight games.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.